kBashar/kbashar.github.io/content/posts/git-tag.md

 ---
-title: "Git Tag"
+title: "git tag"
 date: 2022-11-24T10:08:45+06:00
-draft: true
+draft: false
 ---

-# git tag

 git tag marks a specific commit in the source repository.
  A common use case of the `git tag` is to denote software release versions